-- 1) From: Enter the email address used for sending the system log. - 2) To: Enter the recipient's email address, which can be the same as or different from the sender's email address. - 3) SMTP Server: Enter the SMTP server address. - 4) Select Enable Authentication. - Tips: Generally, Enable Authentication should be selected if the login of the mailbox requires username and password. - 5) Username: Enter the email address used for sending the system log. - 6) Password: Enter the password to login the sender's email address. - 7) Select Enable Auto Mail. - Tips: The router will send the system log to the designated email address if this option is enabled. - 8) Set a fixed time.
+- 1) From: Enter the email address used for sending the system log. - 2) To: Enter the recipient's email address, which can be the same as or different from the sender's email address. - 3) SMTP Server: Enter the SMTP server address. - Tips: SMTP server is available for users in most webmail systems.
+For example, the SMTP server address of Hotmail is smtp-mail.outlook.com.
+You can refer to their Help page to learn the SMTP server address. - 4) Select Enable Authentication. - Tips: Generally, Enable Authentication should be selected if the login of the mailbox requires username and password. - 5) Username: Enter the email address used for sending the system log. - 6) Password: Enter the password to login the sender's email address. - 7) Select Enable Auto Mail. - Tips: The router will send the system log to the designated email address if this option is enabled. - 8) Set a fixed time.
 The recipient will receive the system log sent at this time every day. - 5.
 Click Save.